 Breaking it down.
 The royal line of succession has been shaken up and moved around — but where do members of the British royal family stand when it comes to their place in line to the throne?

 When Kate and William welcomed their first child, Prince George, in July 2013, the little one took the spot above his uncle.
-The Cambridges later welcomed Princess Charlotte in May 2015 and Prince Louis in April 2018, who then entered spots four and five, respectively.
+The Cambridges later welcomed Princess Charlotte in May 2015 and Prince Louis in April 2018, who then entered spots three and four, respectively.

 The former military pilot and the Suits alum — who wed in May 2018 — announced news of their first child in an Instagram post in May 2019.
 Harry later beamed with joy as he addressed media after the arrival of his newborn.